MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot.md

 You can train Copilot in Dynamics 365 Sales to understand your business terms by adding a glossary.
 The glossary helps Copilot understand your business terms and their context, and respond to your requests more accurately.
 For example, if you have a custom field called **custom revenue** in the **opportunity** table, you can add a glossary term to help Copilot understand that **opportunity revenue** refers to the **custom revenue** column in the **opportunity** table.

+> [!NOTE]
-The glossary feature is currently available only in English.
+> The glossary feature is currently available only in English.

 [!INCLUDE [preview-banner-section](~/../shared-content/shared/preview-includes/preview-banner.md)]